An abstract tunnel filled with laser-like lights and rectangles

 A video game design competition for K-12 students with the theme ‘Life in 2100’

-About the Challenge
+About the Competition

 This initiative aims to make STEM subjects exciting and accessible, encouraging students to imagine life in the year 2100 and the role science and technology will play in shaping the future.

 Participants will create video games based on the theme "Life in 2100," focusing on NSF-supported research areas such as sustainable ecosystems, futuristic cities, medical technology and more.
-The challenge seeks to foster innovative thinking, creativity and a deep understanding of STEM concepts among students.
+The competition seeks to foster innovative thinking, creativity and a deep understanding of STEM concepts among students.

-Challenge themes
+Competition themes

 8-bit-style illustration of the buttons on a video game controller.

-Contestants should develop and design video games based on the core theme "Life in 2100."
+Entrants should develop and design video games based on the core theme "Life in 2100."

 What will innovations in science and technology bring in the year 2100?